PerttuHamalainen/MediaAI/README.md

 - understand what the tools can be used for in context of art, media, and design, and
 - get hands-on practice of designing, implementing and/or using the tools.

+### Materials and pedagogical approach

+The course is taught through:

+- Lectures
+- Software examples
+- Exercises that require you to modify the software examples to test your learning.
+We always try to provide both easy and advanced exercises to cater for different skill levels.
+Model solutions are provided for the easier ones.
+- Final project on topics based on each student's interests.
+This can also be done in pairs.

+The lectures provide brief introductions to a selection of topics, and most of the time is devoted to the exercises and project work.
+These are supported through individual tutoring both in class and using Zoom breakout rooms.

+Outside lectures and exercises, students can reach course staff through **Discord** (invitations will be send to registered students).

 ### Student Prerequisites

 - Basic programming skills (e.g., some python, processing, or Unity C#).
 We don't expect much, but the exercises can be challenging without some knowledge of things like variables, loops, and arrays

 - Basic high-school math.
 We focus on visual explanations that are enough to understand why and how various AI methods work.

 ### Grading / Project Work

-The lectures and exercises should only take about half of the time, and there's no need to complete all the exercises.
-The rest of the time is for project work that students can do either alone or in groups.
 You **pass the course** by submitting a report of the project (details in the lecture slides).

-Grading is **primarily based on the student projects** which should demonstrate personal learning/development and be clearly documented  using images, video, and short textual description.
+The grading is pass / fail, as numerical grading is not feasible on a course where students typically come from very different backgrounds.
+To get your project accepted, the main requirement is that a you make an effort and advance from your individual starting point.

 The project documentation is **to be submitted through [MyCourses](http://mycourses.aalto.fi)**.
-It is also recommended to make the project publicly available, e.g., as a Github repository.
-You may simply submit a link to the repository, if the repository contains the needed documentation.
+It is also recommended to make the project publicly available, e.g., as a Colab notebook or Github repository.
+You may simply submit a link to the notebook or repository, if they containthe needed documentation.

 Students can choose their **project topics** based on their own interests and learning goals.
-Projects are **agreed on** with the lecturers in individual tutoring sessions.
+Projects are **agreed on** with the teachers.
 You could create something in Colab or Unity Machine Learning agents, or if you'd rather not write any code, experimenting with artist-friendly tools like [GIMP-ML](https://github.com/kritiksoman/GIMP-ML) or [RunwayML](https://runwayml.com/) to create something new and/or interesting is also ok.
 For example, one could generate song lyrics using [https://theselyricsdonotexist.com/](https://theselyricsdonotexist.com/), and use them to compose and record a song.

 ### Comparison to other courses